-In both of the previous applications, whether a model can give a SUSY vacuum or not can be determined from counting and comparing R-charge $2$ and R-charge $0$ fields.
+In both of the previous applications, whether a model can have a SUSY vacuum or not can be determined from counting and comparing R-charge $2$ and R-charge $0$ fields.
 Assuming genericity, no explicit calculation for the actual vacua is needed, thus it is possible to conduct a fast survey of vacua in the landscape.
 But the genericity assumption may affect the accuracy of the field counting method.
 For a specific model, genericity in coefficients means that the property of vacua withstands small random perturbations on coefficients.
-This type of non-generic models only compose a null set in the coefficient parameter space.
-Another type of non-genericity lies in the R-charges of the model.
-Some special R-charge assignment restricts the superpotential to a specific form, and the actual vacua from explicit calculation do not agree with the prediction from field counting even with generic coefficients~\cite{Sun:2019bnd}.
-Such non-generic counterexample models may introduce non-neglectable error to the field counting method.
-Patterns of some counterexamples can be described by a sufficient condition~\cite{Amariti:2020lvx, Sun:2021svm, Li:2021ydn}, but new counterexamples beyond the condition are also found~\cite{Brister:2022rrz}.
+This type of non-generic models only composes a null set in the coefficient parameter space.
+Another type of non-genericity comes from renormalizability and a special R-charge assignment, which restricts the superpotential to a specific form.
+The actual vacua from explicit calculation do not agree with the prediction from field counting even with generic coefficients~\cite{Sun:2019bnd}.
+Such non-generic exceptions may introduce non-neglectable error to the field counting method.
+Patterns of some exceptional models can be described by a sufficient condition~\cite{Amariti:2020lvx, Sun:2021svm, Li:2021ydn}, but exceptions beyond the condition are also constructed~\cite{Brister:2022rrz, Nakayama:2023eax}.

 To investigate the issue of genericity, this work makes an exhaustive search for R-symmetric Wess-Zumino models with up to $5$ fields.
 Models are identified by their R-charge assignments which uniquely determine the superpotentials with their coefficients taking generic values.
 Redundant models related by permutation symmetries and decoupled models are properly excluded from the model data collection.
 Superpotential coefficients in each model are then set to random complex values, and numerical calculation to solve the F-term equations determines whether a SUSY vacuum exists.
-This procedure is repeated multiple times with new randomized coefficients to avoid non-genericity.
+This procedure is repeated multiple times with new randomized coefficients to avoid non-genericity in coefficients.
 The explicit results are compared with the predictions from the Nelson-Seiberg theorem.
 One can estimate the accuracy of the field counting method by such a comparison.
 Other information can also be extracted from the dataset of models on request.